 Jordan Sturdy was elected as MLA for West Vancouver-Sea to Sky in 2013 and re-elected in 2017 and 2020.
 He currently serves as the Official Opposition Critic for Fisheries, Aquaculture and BC Ferries, and Critic for Transportation, Infrastructure, and TransLink.

-He has served as the Official Opposition Critic for Jobs, Critic for BC Hydro, and as a Member of the Select Standing Committee on Crown Corporations.
+He has served as the Official Opposition Critic for Jobs as well as BC Hydro and as a Member of the Select Standing Committee on Crown Corporations.

-Jordan has also served as president of the Whistler Farmers’ Market Society and director of the BC Association of Farmers’ Markets.
-Jordan and his wife Trish own and operate North Arm Farm, which grows organic vegetables and berries, in Pemberton, where they have lived since 1989.
+Sturdy has also served as president of the Whistler Farmers’ Market Society and director of the BC Association of Farmers’ Markets.
+Jordan and his wife Trish own and operate North Arm Farm in Pemberton, where they have lived since 1989.
 North Arm Farm is a popular regional destination.